 If convicted, criminal penalties for a violation of the RICO Act include a prison sentence of five to twenty years.
 You could also be fined $25,000 or, in the alternative, up to three times the amount of money earned through the criminal enterprise, whichever is higher.

 If convicted, you can also lose your interest in any business or property that was acquired through the racketeering activity.
-If your RICO violation is business-related, a judge may also prohibit you from ever operating the same type of business as the one involved in the RICO case.
-Violators of the criminal RICO act can also open themselves up to civil liability (lawsuits) as a result.
+Additionally, if your RICO violation is business-related, a judge may also prohibit you from ever operating the same type of business as the one involved in the RICO case.
+Thus, violators of the criminal RICO act can also open themselves up to civil liability (lawsuits) as a result.

 A strong RICO defense requires fighting the underlying criminal charges.
 But also shows that any crime potentially committed was an isolated incident and not done to help a criminal enterprise.
 Because of this, it is critical to seek a qualified and experienced attorney to represent you.
 Hire an attorney as soon as you are aware of any RICO accusations from the State.
 Contact The Freedom Lawyers to schedule your RICO/Racketeering Criminal Defense Consultation Now.